Elon, North Carolina

 Absalom was a clever politician.
 He was a master politician.
 He did the same things that politicians do today.

-First, they campaign for office.
+First, politicians campaign for office.

 They try to build a political base at the grass roots level.
 That is exactly what Absalom did.
 He stood by the side of the road early in the morning, talking to people.
 He was out on the street campaigning for four years.
 While he was campaigning, he was pretending to be interest in the needs of people, flattering them.
 Politicians pretend to care about people, like Bill Clinton who said, “I feel your pain.”
 That is what Absalom did.

-Second, they focus on problems.
+Second, politicians focus on problems.

 They focus on everything that is going wrong in the country and every country has problems.
 There are real problems.
 No leader is perfect.
 Even King David was not perfect.
 There was injustice.
 Look what happened to Tamar.
 She did not get justice from the king.
 There was injustice going on in the country and Absalom was glad to point it out.

-Third, they criticize the incumbent.
+Third, politicians criticize the incumbent.

 They make fun of the person in power.
 There is a little ironic because the person in power in this case was Absalom’s own father.